stuartpb/petlogs/petlog-stukilla.md

 # installing arch linux on a chromebook

-- this is a bulleted list
-  - it keeps Gist from auto-detecting my space size as 8 due to the xorg conf below
-  - really though I should just fix that conf's indentation
-  - I don't think that'd hurt recopying it. does xorg require tabs like a chump?
-  - I'm pretty sure that's just makefiles

 ## uuuuuuugh

 followed the pretty straightforward instructions to put the alarm image on an sd card from chrome